-Immerse yourself in the dynamic community of Bocas del Toro.
-Snorkel and hike through diverse environments – from coral reefs and mangroves to cloud forests and rainforests – and study the impacts of tourism on the island system and its people.
-Meet the local residents who depend on both tourism and natural resources and learn about current approaches to sustainable tourism in Bocas.
+Snorkel and hike through the diverse environments of Bocas – from coral reefs and mangroves to beaches and rainforests – and study human impacts, such as tourism, on the island’s ecosystems and communities.
+Meet the local residents who depend on both tourism and natural resources and learn about current approaches to sustainable development in the archipelago.

-SFS students live and study at the Center for Tropical Island Biodiversity Studies, a onetime beachfront hotel that sits among the slender palms and warm sands of Isla Colón lies the Center.
-At this idyllic field station, you’ll take your classes in the waves of the Caribbean and the surrounding rainforests.
+SFS students live and study at the Center for Tropical Island Biodiversity Studies, once a beachfront hotel that sits among the slender palms and warm sands of Isla Colón lies the Center.
+You’ll take your classes over the waves of the Caribbean and among the surrounding rainforests and reefs.
 The laidback tourist hub of Bocas Town is a short taxi ride away, with access to shops, restaurants, and a vibrant culture that is as unique as the mix of people who live here.

 - Embark on a cross-country road trip from Panama City to Bocas del Toro to experience the full breadth of Panama’s culture, biodiversity, and sustainable practices.

-- Develop field skills including: Species identification, tourism impact assessment, Spanish language, research design, data collection, scientific writing and presentation
+- Build core skills including: Species IDs, underwater transects and quadrats, tourism impact assessment, scientific writing and communication, basic Spanish language, research design and implementation, data collection and analysis, research presentation